kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 ## Test Plan
 ### Unit tests
-* Unit tests for external controller and external node agent volume health monitoring.
+* Unit tests for external controller and Kubelet volume health monitoring.
 The following failure scenario will be simulated in the unit tests:
   * VolumeNotFound
   * OutOfCapacity
   * VolumeUnmounted
   * NodeDown

 ### E2E tests
-* e2e tests for external controller and external node agent volume health monitoring.
+* e2e tests for external controller and Kubelet volume health monitoring.
 Hostpath CSI driver and GCE PD driver will be used for e2e tests.
 The following failure scenario will be tested in the e2e tests:
   * VolumeNotFound
   * OutOfCapacity
   * VolumeUnmounted